Prajan-debug/Prajan-debug/README.md

 - 👋 Hi, I’m Prajan Hegde
-- 👀 I’m interested in PRogramming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python, SQL, Webdesign, Javascript
+- 🌱 I’m currently working as a Software Engineer

 <!---